-With that said, those 1 or 2 coins could turn your stagnant portfolio into an ultra-successful one.
+With that said, those one or two coins could turn your stagnant portfolio into an ultra-successful one.
 Let’s take a look at a few key examples:

-Another important aspect to building your portfolio is the industry in which your coin resides.
-Check out a few examples below as you can group most of these currencies into a few categories:
+Another important aspect to building your portfolio is considering the industry in which your coin is in.
+These are often referred to as a utility of the coin.
+Check out a few examples of the various types of utilities you can group most of these currencies in:

-Blockchain is still in its infancy so it’s a bit difficult to predict which industries will be accepting the new technology.
-The list above is just a few of the categories in which you can spread your investment over.
+Blockchain is still in its infancy so it’s a bit difficult to predict which industries will accept the new technology.
+The list above is just a few of the categories in which you can spread your investment into.
 Remember some of them even overlap industries.

 The main point of this strategy is to not overly invest in one particular industry.
-If for some reason a particular category ends up being left behind, you don’t want to be left holding all the bags.
+If for some reason a particular utility ends up being left behind, you don’t want to be left holding all the bags within that group.

 This might seem like common sense to some of you, but investing in industries that you’re actually interested in is a great strategy to stick with.

-Some novice crypto investors believe that only one coin per category will win out.
+Some novice crypto investors believe that only one coin per utility will win .
 That couldn’t be any further from the truth.
 In order to prove my point, take a look at some “real-world” industries.
-For example:

 and the list goes on.
-Every industry is large enough to support multiple cryptocurrencies.
+Every industry is large enough to support multiple game changing cryptocurrencies.
 Many may die off, however quite a few will survive.

-Remember that a cryptocurrency doesn’t necessarily need to be in the top three or four of its industry in order to return a massive profit.
-The great thing about this industry is, if your currency is ranked number 10 within its industry, you can still see 100-300% profits.
+Remember, a cryptocurrency doesn’t necessarily need to be in the top three or four of its industry in order to return a massive profit.
+The great thing about this industry is, if your currency is ranked number 10 within its utility group, you can still see 100-300% profits.

 Along your journey to cryptocurrency riches, you’ll find a number of other tactics and strategies that fit well within your trading portfolio.
-You’ll also more than likely take action on advice that absolutely sucks as well.
+You’ll also more than likely take action on advice that absolutely sucks.

 Becoming a cryptocurrency trading pro is a learning process that can only be mastered with real world experience.
 Each investor has his own personal style which will be cultivated over time with more experience.
-Just remember to be open, optimistically skeptical, and enjoy yourself along the way.
+Just remember to be open, optimistically skeptical, and enjoy the journey.

-A major part of technical analysis is determining whether to buy in or sell out of a formidable crypto trading play.
+A major part of technical analysis is determining whether to buy in or sell out of a formidable crypto trade.
 Kenny Rogers always use to say, “know when to hold em, know when to fold em, know when to walk away, and know when to run”.

 These crucial chart patterns help traders forecast future price movements.
 It doesn’t matter which coin you’re trading, these bad boys show up all over the charts.

 Continuation chart patterns DO NOT predict the future (wouldn’t that be nice).
-They help with locating the “probability of movement” within a particular trend.
-However, I promise these powerful buy and sell signals can help you make much better investment decisions.
+However, they do help with locating the “probability of movement” within a particular trend.
+I promise these powerful buy and sell signals will help you make much more accurate investment decisions.
 Scouts honor!

-Go ahead and study the chart patterns I outlined for you below.
-If all else fails, we’ll go searching for a Dolorean and cheat our way to crypto riches.
-Deal?
+Study the chart patterns I outline for you below.
+If all else fails, we can always fall back on the Dolorean and predict our way to crypto riches.

 As stated above, continuation chart patterns will tell you whether price movement is going to continue moving up or down within a prevailing trend.

-For example, if price movement of a downtrend shows signs of a continuation pattern and of that trend, what do you do?
-If you guessed, “buy in” then you really need to study this guide.
-The correct answer is…wait until a reversal pattern emerges or move onto another coin to trade.
+For example, if price movement of a downtrend trend shows signs of a continuation pattern, what do you do?
+If you guessed, “buy in” then keep reading.
+The correct answer would be…wait until a reversal pattern emerges.
+Alternatively you can just move onto another trade.

 So let’s start things out with 6 of the more popular continuation chart patterns.
-Study each as there will be a test at the end of this guide.
-Just kidding, no one likes tests.
-Ready?
-Let’s go!
+Study each as if there will be a test at the end of this guide.

 This continuation pattern depicts sideways price movement between 2 horizontal trend lines (support and resistance) along a strong uptrend, which generally results in an overall uptrend continuation.